 SLATER & GORDON CLASS ACTION

-If you purchased Slater & Gordon Limited (SGH) shares between 1 April and 16 December 2015 inclusive, you may be eligible to join our potential class action.
+If you purchased Slater & Gordon Limited (SGH) shares between 12 August 2014 and 19 February 2016 inclusive, you may be eligible to join our proposed class action.

 Sign up below to find out more information about our investigation and the potential class action.

 You can register and join our class actions in three easy steps:

 Step 1: Register your interest here.
 There is no obligation to join the class action.